 Before I jump in, did you know that I’ve put together a 17-page downloadable meal prep guide that you can have right now?
 I’ve included my best tips along with a meal plan, full recipes, and grocery list.
 Sign up here to get it sent to you right away.

 What is weekly meal prep?

-Basically, it’s preparing food on the weekend (when you have time) so you have healthy meals during the week (when time is limited).
-Eating healthier is much easier when healthy foods are available.
+I think we can all agree that it’s easier to eat healthy when healthy foods are available.
 However, it’s not just about eating healthier or losing weight (although that’s a huge perk) meal prep reduces stress.

 Second, ingredients are prepped ahead of time so they’re more likely to get used.
 Not to mention, you only purchase the ingredients needed.

 Let’s do a quick recap.
 Meal prep helps us save money, reduces stress, AND is key to losing weight.

 Does that sound good to you?
 It sure does to me.

 How to Meal Prep

 Learning how to meal prep for the week can be such a game-changer for you – it was for me.

 Honestly, I didn’t even know it was called meal prep when I started back in 2010.
 All I knew was that if I wanted to eat healthy then I needed to make our meals on the weekend to eat throughout the week.